-As Ethiopia hosts nearly 740,000 refugees and asylum seekers, and works to recover from the effects of a devastating drought and other economic shocks, the IRC is focusing our efforts in affected communities by:
+As Ethiopia hosts approximately 800,000 refugees and asylum seekers, and works to recover from the effects of a devastating drought and other economic shocks, the IRC is focusing our efforts in affected communities by:

 - building and maintaining safe water supply systems and sanitation facilities;

 - educating communities on good hygiene practices that prevent the spread of disease

 - supporting government partners and community workers in primary health care clinics on preventing and treating common childhood illnesses and addressing family planning needs;

 - constructing classrooms, training teachers and ensuring access to safe, high-quality, and responsive education services;

 - introducing new vocational skills and job opportunities to youth and vulnerable households.